Bougakov/Micromake-D1-3D-printer/Calibrating Micromake D1 with OpenDACT.md

 # Important note:

-The stock Z-probe of the Micromake is utter shit.
-Because of the way it is constructed and friction between plastic parts, probing different areas of the bed produces an error of as high as 0.2mm.
+The stock Z-probe of the Micromake is an utter shit.
+Because of the way it is constructed and friction between plastic parts, probing different areas of the bed produces a random error of as high as 0.2mm.
 Even the best calibration algorithm can't level your bed if the source data is so dirty.

 The solution to this problem is this $1.5 device that should be mounted directly on the nozzle: